learnforpractice/pyeos/README.md

 eosio.bios, eosio.msig, eosio.system, eosio.token
 ```

-and publish their smart contract on the testing blockchain.
+and publish their smart contract on thet testnet.

 Although the above steps will never happen in the real world, but it's really provide a great convenience for testing smart contract.
 Thus save a lot of your precious time and make the development more efficient.